Preparing tool...

 Save.
 From this moment on, your IP will be dropped at the server level.

-Instead of clicking through settings yourself, let our engine audit your GA4 Property for this exact issue (and 30 others) in 60 seconds.
+Instead of clicking through settings yourself, the audit checks this exact issue (and 30 others) on your GA4 property — then keeps watching every night.